relign-ai/relign/README.md

 - **Unit Tests**
   A codebase without tests is hard to maintain and improve.

-- **Model Evaluations**
+- **Trainig run Tooling**
+  Evaluations, Checkpointing, Metric monitoring(wandb/tensorflow) and Reasoning trace analysis are not yet supported but will be supported soon!

 - **New Algorithms (e.g., GRPO)**
-  Deepseek introduced a new RL algorithm, GRPO, which will soon be available in RELIGN (we plan to evaluate it as well).
+  [Deepseek-r1](https://github.com/deepseek-ai/DeepSeek-R1) introduced a new RL algorithm, GRPO, which will soon be available in RELIGN (we plan to evaluate it as well).

 - **More Memory-Efficient Algorithm Runners**
   Some runs require a lot of memory; we aim to support significant training runs on large but more affordable GPUs.
+(Including efficient single gpu training)

 ---